 1. Be healthy always.

-Eat and drink healthy foods and get plenty of exercise.
+Eat and drink healthy foods and get plenty of exercises.
 Having a healthy body will help you look your best.

 Fitness is important.
 Consider working with a trainer who works specifically with models.
 Tell him about your modeling goals and how you want to look, and ask for a tailored exercise regimen that will support those goals.